Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_15.md

 binding, it seems there is no further need for attribute directives like `ng-hide`.
 There is one exception, though.

-> The DOM property `hidden` is rather new, and not supported by older versions of Internet Explorer (<11).
+> The DOM property `hidden` is rather new, and not supported by older versions of Internet Explorer (less than 11).
-If you need to support older browsers, you must implement a new directive attribute similar to the `ng-hide` yourself or make use of an already existing directive.
+> If you need to support older browsers, you must implement a new directive attribute similar to the `ng-hide`
+> yourself or make use of an already existing directive.
 There are sure to be solutions in the future.

 A user who hasn't logged-in does not have all the same permissions; we can hide functionality that anonymous users cannot access such as the "add party" form and the "remove" button for each party in the parties list.